atlhawksfanatic/atlhawksfanatic.github.io/_posts/2019-06-23-last-two-minutes-update-2019.md

 4. Correct Non-Call (CNC) - a whistle was not blown during action but an infraction did not occur.
 5. *blank* - a blank decision typically comes with a disclaimer in the comments that the play is either `[Detectable with stop watch]`, `[Incidental or immaterial]`, or `[Observable in enhanced video]`, but practically speaking these are incorrect non-calls as an infraction occurred and the referees did not blow whistle.

 The CC and IC are straight-forward as a whistle was blown and the L2M will indicate if this was a correct call or not.
-When a whistle is blown the NBA would prefer that the referee is certain that an infraction has occurred -- I call this Correct Call Percentage which is simply $\frac{CC}{CC + IC}$ and the NBA would want this to be as close to 100\% as possible.
+When a whistle is blown the NBA would prefer that the referee is certain that an infraction has occurred -- I call this Correct Call Percentage which is simply \\( \frac{CC}{CC + IC} \\) and the NBA would want this to be as close to 100\% as possible.
 Likewise, the INC (and *blank*) categories are fairly straight-forward since an infraction clearly occurred on the play that should have been called but was not.
-Presumably, the NBA would like the referees to pick up all infractions which occur on the court at a given time and avoid calling an infraction if it did not occur -- I call this Bad Calls Percentage which would be $\frac{IC + INC}{CC + IC + INC}$ and the NBA would want this as close to 0\% as possible.
+Presumably, the NBA would like the referees to pick up all infractions which occur on the court at a given time and avoid calling an infraction if it did not occur -- I call this Bad Calls Percentage which would be \\( \frac{IC + INC}{CC + IC + INC} \\) and the NBA would want this as close to 0\% as possible.
 A summary for each NBA Season can be seen below in relation to these variables.

 | Season | Games | Calls per period | Incorrect Calls per period | Correct Call Percentage | Incorrect Non-Calls per period | Bad Calls Percentage |